 Studies in other jurisdictions also reflect the importance placed by parents on the issue of class size.

 A poll conducted for the Independent Schools Council highlighted class size as a reason why parents may express a preference for schools in the independent sector.
 A quarter of respondents to this survey stated that a key reason for this preference was the relatively smaller class sizes found in the independent sector.

 The NASUWT continues to highlight the health and safety dimensions of class size.

 The Health and Safety at Work etc. Act 1974 and the Health and Safety at Work (Northern Ireland) Order 1978 require employers to provide a healthy and safe working environment for staff.
 They also require that children and young people are educated in settings that secure their wellbeing and where risks are managed sensibly.

 Irrespective of any statutory limits, in any lesson, but especially those in practical subjects, members should risk assess the suitability of the physical environment for the planned activity, taking into account the number of learners expected and the adult to learner ratio.
 If the member deems the activity to be potentially unsafe, it should not be undertaken.
 If the activity forms a required part of the curriculum, concerns should be raised with the school management, either directly or through the NASUWT Representative.
 Further advice can also be obtained from the NASUWT.

 For all these reasons, the NASUWT will continue to campaign to ensure the current protections in respect of class size remain in place and will defend members robustly if their legitimate interests in these respects are placed at risk.

 If you have any concerns about class sizes in your school, please contact your NASUWT School Representative.
-Alternatively, you can call the Member Support Advice Team on 03330 145550 free in any inclusive minute package from a landline or mobile phone.
-Members in Scotland, Wales and Northern Ireland should contact their National Centre.
+Alternatively, you can email the Member Support Advice Team.
+Members in Northern Ireland, Scotland and Wales should contact their National Centre.